Ownership: Land ownership

 Real estate or immovable property is a legal term (in some jurisdictions) that encompasses land along with anything permanently affixed to the land, such as buildings.
-Real estate (immovable property) is often considered synonymous with real property, in contrast from personal property (also sometimes called chattel or personalty).
+Real estate (immovable property) is often considered synonymous with real property.
 However, for technical purposes, some people prefer to distinguish real estate, referring to the land and fixtures themselves, from real property, referring to ownership rights over real estate.
 The terms real estate and real property are used primarily in common law, while civil law jurisdictions refer instead to immovable property.

 In law, the word real means relating to a thing (from Latin reālis, ultimately from rēs, 'matter' or 'thing'), as distinguished from a person.
 Thus the law broadly distinguishes between real property (land and anything affixed to it) and personal property (everything else, e.g., clothing, furniture, money).
 The conceptual difference is between immovable property, which would transfer title along with the land, and movable property, which a person would retain title to.

 With the development of private property ownership, real estate has become a major area of business.